SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Experiments

 \subsection{Implementation Details}

 We use a single Nvidia V100 GPU for each experiment.
 We use the Nvidia Kaolin library \cite{KaolinLibrary} written in PyTorch \cite{NEURIPS2019_9015} for rendering in all of our experiments.
 To ensure fairness, we use the same views in all of our GLIP-based model experiments.
-We refer the reader to the supplementary for more details.
-For FAUST shapes, we use $q=10$ for the $q$-rank visibility weighting.
-For ShapeNetPart \cite{Yi16}, we use $q=5$.
+As a pre-processing step, we center the input mesh around the origin and normalize it inside a unit sphere.
+For rendering, we use a resolution of $1024\times1024$ and a black background color.